US-based lab recorded 12,400 pro-Palestine protests in 8 months after October 7

 While the CCC report does not classify “from the river to the sea” as a violent chant, many Jews and Israelis perceive it as a call for the genocide of Jews between the Jordan River and the Mediterranean Sea.

-At Columbia in April, protesters chanted “[Izz ad-Din] Al-Qassam [Brigades], make us proud, take another soldier out.
+At Columbia in April, protesters chanted, “[Izz ad-Din] Al-Qassam [Brigades], make us proud, take another soldier out.
 We say justice, you say how?
 Burn Tel Aviv to the ground.
 Go Hamas, we love you.
 We support your rockets too.”

-A Jewish student at Yale University was jabbed in the eye with a flag pole by anti-Israel protesters.
+A Jewish student at Yale was jabbed in the eye with a flag pole by anti-Israel protesters.